Sharing & Archiving Data

 How to share your data

-- Deposit in an appropriate data repository or archive (ie. Subject-based)
+- Deposit it in a discipline-specific repository, general repository, or archive (ie. Subject-based)

 Where to share your data